BrentSeidel/Ada-Arduino-Due/README.md

 only 12 are actually used, there are four unused channels.
 Enabling one of them seems to cause problems with the I2C interface and with tasking.

+Analog outputs are working on both channels.
+Note that currently analog inputs operate in the free running mode and analog outputs use a polled wait.
+This will probably be enhanced sometime in the future.

 ### Tasking
 Moved the LED flasher into a separate task - multiple tasks are working.